 If you decide on installing an anode the most important part of installation is to ensure that it's connected to the bonding wire of your existing pool system.
 The bonding wire should encompass the entire electrical system of your pool and by connecting the anode to this you are protecting your entire system.

 The most optimal placement is an in-line device between the filter and the heater.
 The anode sits in a "T" PVC junction and can be plumbed in pretty easily by a handy pool owner.
-This type of anode can be replaced by simply unscrewing the cap and you should expect to replace it every 6-12 months.
+This type of anode can be replaced by simply unscrewing the cap, removing the old and worn sacrificial anode and replacing with a new one.
+You should expect to replace it every 6 to 12 months as part of your regular pool maintenance routine.